WesTyler/CombinationToy/README.md

-# PermutationToy
+# CombinationToy
 Toy problem: combinations with exclusion pairs.

 ## Goal
-Define the function in permutations.js to pass tests in test/permutation-tests.js
+Define the function in combinations.js to pass tests in test/combination-tests.js

 Given a set of values and a list of exclusions (pairs of values that cannot be combined together), write a function that returns all combinations of values.